-Taking a glucocorticoid like prednisone creates a very similar phenomenon inside your body.
-Instead of your body stopping testosterone production, your body will stop cortisol production.
-You see, drugs like prednisone are more powerful than your body’s own cortisol.
-Meaning that prednisone will outcompete your own cortisol for receptor sites in tissue.
+Prednisone is more powerful than your body’s own cortisol.
+This means that prednisone will outcompete your own cortisol for receptor sites in tissue.

-When you take prednisone over the long-term, your body goes through a phenomenon known as feedback inhibition.
-The excess cortisol brought on by the prednisone signals your body to stop making its own cortisol.
-Much the same as testosterone in a bodybuilder taking anabolic steroids.
+When you take prednisone over the long term, your body goes through a phenomenon known as feedback inhibition.
+The extra cortisol from the prednisone tells your body to stop making its own cortisol.

-Should this continue for many years, you’ll actually experience the shrinking of a specific part of your adrenal gland known as the zone fasciculata.
-If this occurs, not only will you be profoundly fatigued, you become dependant on glucocorticoid drugs to keep your cortisol levels up.
-Your body can no longer create it’s own cortisol.
+If this continues for many years, the part of your adrenal gland known as the zone fasciculata will shrink.
+If this occurs, not only will you be profoundly fatigued, you will need glucocorticoid drugs to keep your cortisol levels up.
+Your body can no longer create its own cortisol.

 What do you do if you have to take prednisone?

 I’m not advocating you avoid prednisone at all costs.
 Prednisone saves lives.
 It’s an incredible drug.
 I’m advocating you make an informed and educated decision before taking prednisone.
 Check to see how many glucocorticoids you’ve taken in the past.
 Run your cortisol levels before starting your prescription.
 This way you’ll best avoid any associated adrenal fatigue symptoms.

 When you do have to take prednisone, you need to know how to safely and effectively stop taking the drug.
-Here’s what not to do – stop prednisone cold turkey.
+Do not stop prednisone cold turkey.
 If you do this, you’re going to experience intense levels of adrenal fatigue.
 Prednisone needs to be tapered very slowly.

 Talk with your physician and pharmacist.
-Most people need 9-12 months to safely taper off of prednisone.
+It should take months to safely taper off of prednisone.
 This is dose dependent.
 Higher doses require more time.
 Lower doses require less time.
 Just be sure you taper gradually and according to the recommendation from your health professional.
 If you start experiencing fatigue, you’re tapering too fast.

 You can make coming off of prednisone a lot less exhausting with targeted supplementation.
 I’ll tackle this topic in the next section.